chrisputnam9/pssh/README.md

         pssh version

 ## Import Existing Config
+1. Add git URL for your company's shared SSH config into ~/.pssh/config.json (sync:), then run:

+        pssh sync

-1. Import your current config to a new JSON file (~/.pssh/ssh\_config\_imported.json)
+2. Import your current config to a new JSON file (~/.pssh/ssh\_config\_imported.json)

         pssh import

-2. Add git URL for your company's shared SSH config into ~/.pssh/config.json (sync:), then run:

-        pssh sync

-3. Merge your imported json into your synced work json file, putting overrides into a personal file (this is automatically ignored by the default .gitignore, so you'll need to sync/back this up yourself as needed)
+3. Merge your imported json into your synced work json file, putting overrides into a personal file ('ssh_config_personal.json' is automatically ignored by the default .gitignore, so you'll need to sync/back this up yourself as needed)

         pssh merge ~/.pssh/ssh_config_imported.json ~/.pssh/ssh_config_work.json ~/.pssh/ssh_config_personal.json